iancrowl/Project-Capstone/README.md

 <p> I cloned the repo from Sabbrir420 at url https://github.com/sabbir420/capstone-project-cloud-devops, but refactored many of the exisiting files to make this project my own.</p>

-<p> Using the skills achieved from the previous lessons, I was able to crated two docker images, A and B, to deploy my modifications to my index.html file. :</p>
+<p> Using the skills achieved from the previous lessons, I was able to created two docker images, A and B, to deploy my modifications to my index.html file. </p>

 <ul>
 	<li>Using AWS cli and kubectl cli</li>